-None of the people at this post office remember exactly when the posters went away, but the FBI stopped sending the notices out a couple years ago.
+None of the people at this post office remembers exactly when the posters went away, but the FBI stopped sending the notices out a couple of years ago.

 People often see wanted people on television news or online news sites.
-Stankunas says she's heard of Pinterest, but hasn't figured out how to use it.
+Stankunas says she has heard of Pinterest but hasn't figured out how to use it.

 "Yeah, it's funny how you act sometimes when people know what your business is," Drumheller says.

 When it comes to social media, police departments can overshare like the rest of us.
 Lauri Stevens does social media consulting for law enforcement.
 She says people got upset when a prosecutor in Texas started tweeting names of people arrested for DUIs on holidays.
 But Stevens says Pinterest has a lot of potential.

 "This is a way to get all of those people out there all the time in front of more people," Stevens says.

 Women make up 80 percent of Pinterest users, so they're especially likely to be exposed to the images.